 Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

-Convert case-sensitive 15-character Salesforce IDs to the case-insensitive 18-character form.
-Paste one per line for batch mode.
+Convert case-sensitive 15-character Salesforce record IDs to their case-safe 18-character form, in bulk.
+Paste one ID per line.

 15-char IDs (one per line)